Millennials: Courtship behavior

 In many countries, people have since the mid-twentieth century been increasingly looking for mates of the same socioeconomic status and educational attainment.
 The phenomenon of preferring mates with characteristics similar to one's own is known as assortative mating.
 Part of the reason growing economic and educational assortative mating was economic in nature.
 Innovations which became commercially available in the late twentieth century such as the washing machine and frozen food reduced the amount of time people needed to spend on housework, which diminished the importance of domestic skills.
 Moreover, by the early 2000s, it was less feasible for a couple with one spouse having no more than a high-school diploma to earn about the national average; on the other hand, couples both of whom had at least a bachelor's degree could expect to make a significant amount above the national average.
 People thus had a clear economic incentive to seek out a mate with at least as high a level of education in order to maximize their potential income.
 Another incentive for this kind of assortative mating lies in the future of the offspring.
 People have since the mid-twentieth century increasingly wanted intelligent and well-educated children, and marrying bright people who make a lot of money goes a long way in achieving that goal.
 Couples in the early twenty-first century tend to hold egalitarian rather than traditional views on gender roles.
 Modern marriage is more about companionship rather than bread-winning for the man and homemaking for the woman.
-American and Chinese youths are increasingly whether or not to marry according to their personal preferences rather than family, societal, or religious expectations.
+American and Chinese youths are increasingly choosing whether or not to marry according to their personal preferences rather than family, societal, or religious expectations.

 As of 2016, 54% of Russian millennials were married.

 According to the Chinese National Bureau of Statistics, the number of people getting married for the first time went from 23.8 million in 2013 to 13.9 million in 2019, a 41% drop.
 Meanwhile, the marriage rate continued its decline, 6.6 per 1,000 people, a 33% drop compared to 2013.
 These trends are due to multiple reasons.
 The one-child policy, introduced in 1979, has curbed the number of young people in China.
 On top of that, the traditional preference for sons has resulted in a marked gender imbalance; as of 2021, China has over 30 million "surplus" men.